SanjayKumarAIML/timetable/README.md

 ![VALIDATOR](./Validator.png)

 # RESULT
-Thus,a HTML webpage is created to display imetable.
+Thus,a HTML webpage is created to display timetable.